epri-dev/wisund/doc/design.md

 The program is multithreaded and includes three threads.
 One is the main thread that has both the user interface (`std::cin` and `std::cout`) as well as the `SafeDeque` message queue.
 The second thread handles the serial port, and the third thread handles the `tun` device.

 ## Message types

-The message types are summarized below:
+The Message types are summarized below:

 00
 : IPv6 packet with Ethertype